Greek garbage workers suspend strike over jobs as trash piles grow in heatwave

-ATHENS Hundreds of striking Greek sanitation workers ended a 10-day strike in Athens on Thursday over jobs as steaming mountains of garbage piled up across the country and temperatures soared.
+ATHENS (Reuters) - Hundreds of striking Greek sanitation workers ended a 10-day strike in Athens on Thursday over jobs as steaming mountains of garbage piled up across the country and temperatures soared.

 Heaps of rotting rubbish have been steadily growing in Athens neighbourhoods, raising fears of health risks as the country swelters in its first heatwave of the year.
 Garbage collection was expected to start later on Thursday.